ApeWorX/ape/docs/userguides/projects.md

 `main` scripts will always provide a network option to the call.

 ## Testing

+Testing an ape project is important and easy.
+All tests must be stored under `tests/`.
+Each test must start with `test_` and end with the `.py` extension.

 You can test your project using the `ape test` command.
 The `ape test` command comes with the core-plugin `ape-test`.
 The `ape-test` plugin extends the popular python testing framework